What is an application?

-- Word processors: A word processor allows you to write a letter, design a flyer, and create many other kinds of documents.
+- Word processors: A word processor allows you to write a letter, design a flyer, and create many other types of documents.
 The most well-known word processor is Microsoft Word.

-- Personal finance: Personal finance software, such as Quicken, allows you to keep track of your income and expenses, create a budget, and more.
-Most personal finance programs can automatically download information from your bank so you don't have to manually add your transactions.
+- Personal finance: Personal finance software, such as Quicken, allows you to keep track of your income and expenses and create a budget, among other tasks.
+Most personal finance programs can automatically download information from your bank so you don't have to manually type in all of your transactions.